Vanilla-OS/handbook/_posts/2023-01-11-install-vpn-from-file.md

 ![Plus Button beside VPN](/assets/uploads/install-openvpn-from-file-vpn-add.webp)

-- Various options will be displayed in the menu, then select "**Import from file...**"
+- Various options will be displayed in the menu, select "**Import from file...**"
 - This will open a Files dialogue box to select the file to import.
 - Select the **`.ovpn`** config file downloaded from your VPN provider.
 - This will install the OpenVPN profile on your computer.